vsrinivas/fuchsia/docs/ledger/user_guide.md

 To remove all data, locally and remotely, run the command:

 ```
-cloud_sync clean
+ledger_tool clean
 ```
-`cloud_sync clean` only clears Firebase for now, but not the associated Google Cloud Storage.
+`ledger_tool clean` only clears Firebase for now, but not the associated Google Cloud Storage.
 This should not impact Ledger use; however, if you want to reclaim the space, use the visit `Storage / Files` in the [Firebase Console](https://console.firebase.google.com/) and delete all objects.